MicrosoftDocs/VBA-Docs/api/Office.SearchScope.ScopeFolder.md

  'the ScopeFolders collection of the
  'SearchScope object and display the path.
  For Each sf In ss.ScopeFolder.ScopeFolders
- MsgBox "Path: " &amp; sf.Path
+ MsgBox "Path: " & sf.Path
  Next sf

  Case Else